What Did I Tell You Part II

 Dealing With Moral Trauma By Doing The Impossible

-In the context of war, moral injuries may stem from direct participation in acts of combat, such as killing or harming others, or indirect acts, such as witnessing death or dying, failing to prevent immoral acts of others, or giving or receiving orders that are perceived as gross moral violations
+In the context of war, moral injuries may stem from direct participation in acts of combat, such as killing or harming others, or indirect acts, such as witnessing death or dying, failing to prevent immoral acts of others, or giving or receiving orders that are perceived as gross moral violations.

-Can one man, a military vet with zero movie biz experience, write, direct, star in and produce a movie that is actually worth your time to sit and watch?
+Can one man, a military vet with zero movie-biz experience, write, direct, star in, and produce a movie that is actually worth your time to sit and watch?
 No, that’s impossible.
-Many have tried and all have failed.
-Until now.
+Many have tried, and all have failed—until now.

 Kerry Patton in his role as Shane on the Outsiders.
 What did I tell you?
 Poster Boy material.

 The main character in the movie is a former interrogator/translator who is carrying heavy weight from his time overseas and the subsequent loss of his wife and child.
 How does he handle it?
-Alone, like we all do, because few know and fewer care about what happened to us or what we did in the war.
-As T.R.
-Fehrenbach observed: in the book This Kind of War (the best book ever about Korea as far as I’m concerned).
+Alone, like we all do, because few know and fewer care about what happened to us or what we did in the war, as T.R.
+Fehrenbach observed in the book This Kind of War (the best book ever about Korea, as far as I’m concerned).

 Americans, even when they are proud of them, do not like their legions.

-Kerry and I last year in DC where we were attending the funeral of an old friend
+Kerry and I last year in DC, where we were attending the funeral of an old friend

 Badal, which means both “revenge” and “exchange,” is the primary mechanism for settling grievances in Pashtun society, and as with almost everything, it is first and foremost a process for restoring honor.